YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

   * added Hotkey search.
   * added a function to easily add a search engine from the text box context menu.
   * added search URL `{linkurl}`. `{linkurl}` is supports "[Advanced usage](https://github.com/YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/wiki/Instructions#advanced-usage)".
     (Used when you want to search by link URI.
-For Firefox, you can also do this by holding down the Ctrl key and selecting the context menu)
+You can do the same by holding down the Ctrl key when searching from the context menu)
   * If no text is selected, the Clipboard Text is searched.
   * Context menu display options.
   * You can also search by link text or image URL.